A Complete Guide To Credit Card Surcharges

 IS SURCHARGING LEGAL IN ALL STATES?

-Currently, there are only nine states that have bans on credit card surcharging.
+Currently, there are only four states that have bans on credit card surcharging.
 They believe it is unfair to the consumer to have to absorb a processing costs.
-Those nine states include Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, and Texas.
+Those four states include Connecticut, Oklahoma, Maine, Massachusetts.